coleifer/peewee/docs/peewee/query_operators.rst

 constructing SQL queries.
 This section will provide a quick overview of some common types of expressions.

-There are two primary types of objects that can be composed to create
+Two common types of objects that are composed to create expressions:
-expressions:

 * :class:`Field` instances
 * SQL aggregations and functions using :class:`fn`